-The Engraving approach is to create a KEYSYM for every unique key engraving.
+The Engraving approach is to create a keysym for every unique key engraving.
 This is effectively taking the union of all key engravings on all keyboards.
 For example, some keyboards label function keys across the top as F1 through Fn, and others label them as PF1 through PFn.
 These would be different keys under the Engraving approach.
 Likewise, Lock would differ from Shift Lock, which is different from the up-arrow symbol that has the effect of changing lowercase to uppercase.
 There are lots of other aliases such as Del, DEL, Delete, Remove, and so forth.
-The Engraving approach makes it easy to decide if a new entry should be added to the KEYSYM set: if it does not exactly match an existing one, then a new one is created.
+The Engraving approach makes it easy to decide if a new entry should be added to the keysym set: if it does not exactly match an existing one, then a new one is created.
+One estimate is that there would be on the order of 300-500 Keyboard keysyms using this approach, without counting foreign translations and variations.

-The Common approach tries to capture all of the keys present on an interesting number of keyboards, folding likely aliases into the same KEYSYM.
-For example, Del, DEL, and Delete are all merged into a single KEYSYM.
-Vendors can augment the KEYSYM set (using the vendor-specific encoding space) to include all of their unique keys that were not included in the standard set.
-Each vendor decides which of its keys map into the standard KEYSYMs, which presumably can be overridden by a user.
-It is more difficult to implement this approach, because judgment is required about when a sufficient set of keyboards implements an engraving to justify making it a KEYSYM in the standard set and about which engravings should be merged into a single KEYSYM.
+The Common approach tries to capture all of the keys present on an interesting number of keyboards, folding likely aliases into the same keysym.
+For example, Del, DEL, and Delete are all merged into a single keysym.
+Vendors would be expected to augment the keysym set (using the vendor-specific encoding space) to include all of their unique keys that were not included in the standard set.
+Each vendor decides which of its keys map into the standard keysyms, which presumably can be overridden by a user.
+It is more difficult to implement this approach, because judgment is required about when a sufficient set of keyboards implements an engraving to justify making it a keysym in the standard set and about which engravings should be merged into a single keysym.
+Under this scheme there are an estimated 100-150 keysyms.

 Although neither scheme is perfect or elegant, the Common approach has been selected because it makes it easier to write a portable application.
-Having the Delete functionality merged into a single KEYSYM allows an application to implement a deletion function and expect reasonable bindings on a wide set of workstations.
-Under the Common approach, application writers are still free to look for and interpret vendor-specific KEYSYMs, but because they are in the extended set, the application developer is more conscious that they are writing the application in a nonportable fashion.
+Having the Delete functionality merged into a single keysym allows an application to implement a deletion function and expect reasonable bindings on a wide set of workstations.
+Under the Common approach, application writers are still free to look for and interpret vendor-specific keysyms, but because they are in the extended set, the application developer is more conscious that they are writing the application in a nonportable fashion.